Thovex38/git-releases/README.md

 ### Part 1
   To get the releases from each repo I used the Beautiful Soup package for parsing HTML.
-  The different releases are tracked on each github repositery on github-repo-url/tag (example:https://github.com/django/django/tags).
+  The different releases are tracked on each github repository on github-repo-url/tag (example:https://github.com/django/django/tags).

   Tag object allows us to navigate through HTML.
   By looking at the source page of the git releases page I identify two main tags to get: